tulliusvinicius/OrganizaPy/README.md

 Create an app to manage movies.
 Now with Python

-OrganizaPy is an open source Java software that lets you manage your movies.
+OrganizaPy is an open source Python software that lets you manage your movies.
 ### Main objectives:

   - registering;